 In order for our children to succeed, we must invest in early childhood education to close the achievement gap.
 I support Universal-Pre K programs.
-Universal Pre-K provides children with opportunities that will enhance their educational progress regardless of race or economic background, and will teach young people the importance of receiving a quality education during critical developmental stages.
+Universal Pre-K provides children with opportunities that will enhance their educational progress and a quality education during critical developmental stages.

-Beyond race and economic background, other challenges exist that may hold back a student from reaching his or her full potential.
-These obstacles include students with disabilities.
-I will fight for county resources that provide better access to programs for students with disabilities and will also advocate for increased mental health services to create an educational climate that prevents bullying and alleviates academic pressure on our youth.
+We need better access to programs for students with disabilities and will also advocate for increased mental health services to create an educational climate that prevents bullying and alleviates academic pressure on our youth.
 One way to help students with disabilities (and all students for that matter) is to focus on smaller class sizes for individualized instruction and special services with a continued focus on per pupil spending.
-Additionally, as immigration remains the driving force for county population growth, cultural competency initiatives become more necessary for educators to have knowledge of a student's culture and engage in cross-cultural communications so that MCPS truly remains a system that values diversity.
+Additionally, as immigration remains a driving force for county population growth, cultural competency initiatives become more necessary for educators to have knowledge of a student's culture.

-However, fighting for the above programs is difficult when our schools are overcrowded and school construction funding for our county is scarce.
-Montgomery County has the largest school system in Maryland and MCPS usually foots 80% to 85% of the bill for the construction cost of each new and replacement school (a recent school construction study may be found here).
+Our schools are overcrowded and school construction funding for our county is scarce.
+Montgomery County has the largest school system in Maryland and MCPS usually foots 80% to 85% of the bill for the construction cost of each new and replacement school (school construction study may be found here).
 Moreover, District 1 is in dire need of adequate funding for operating expenses to hire additional teachers and increase classroom technology and supplies to keep pace with growth.
-As your District 1 Council Member, I will fight for creative funding and solutions to ease these burdens.

 The McKee-Beshers Wildlife Management Area in Poolesville is one of our environmental treasures in northern District 1, which many residents visit annually to witness the stunning acres of sunflowers.
 Even though one-third of the county's Agricultural Reserve is in District 1, many residents south of Poolesvile don't have the same abundance of green spaces in their neighborhoods, so it is important to preserve the spaces that do exist.
 As Kensington Mayor, I ensured that our parks and green spaces were maintained so residents could fully enjoy them.
 I intend to use this same balanced environmental approach on the County Council.
 A balanced approach to our environment helps serve the best needs of our citizens.
 That is why, beyond our wildlife areas, we must strive to find innovative approaches to be environmentally friendly.
 These approaches include doing our part to reduce CO2 omissions, enhancing solar energy, applying climate resilience through green roofing, and strengthening county composting and recycling programs.
 My experience as an urban planner and Mayor has taught me many things, but most important is to think outside of the box.
 As your Councilman, I will use this approach to not only help you enjoy our parks, but also to make Montgomery County an environmental leader in our state and our nation.